MARKET SNAPSHOT: U.S. Stock Futures Hunt For A Catalyst, With Nasdaq Poised For A Weekly Win

 Sectors to watch: Financial stocks (KBE) will be watched for signs of an upturn after the results of the Fed's first round of annual stress tests of big banks (http://www.marketwatch.com/story/fed-stress-tests-show-banks-could-withstand-a-deep-downturn-2017-06-22) was released Thursday.
 The 34 banks have "strong" levels of capital and would be able to keep lending even during a severe recession, the Fed said.
 The second set of results, which outline which banks may return capital to investors, are due next week.

-Health care shares are in focus after big gains Thursday.
-That move came after Republican senators released a health-care bill draft (http://www.marketwatch.com/story/senate-republicans-unveil-new-health-care-bill-2017-06-22) that includes cuts to Medicaid and the elimination of penalties for people who don't buy health insurance.
+Health-care shares are in focus after big gains Thursday.
+Those moves came after Republican senators released a health-care bill draft (http://www.marketwatch.com/story/senate-republicans-unveil-new-health-care-bill-2017-06-22) that includes cuts to Medicaid and the elimination of penalties for people who don't buy health insurance.

 Economic docket: A preliminary reading on purchasing managers' indexes on manufacturing in June is due from Markit at 9:45 a.m.
 Eastern Time, with the flash services PMI for the same month arriving at the same time.